Reading Time: 7 minutes 30 seconds

 Beans - kidney, navy, or soybeans

-As if satisfying thirst wasn't enough.
-Here are the top reasons for proper hydration, which are especially important for clients taking on endurance events:
+Staying hydrated is more than about satisfying thirst.
+The top reasons for proper hydration, which are especially important for clients taking on endurance events, include:

 Promotes heat dissipation